 - Tax-Loss Harvesting: Take advantage of tax-loss harvesting during declines to offset future capital gains or up to $3,000 of ordinary income.

-Working with an adviser can be especially advantageous during times of market turmoil, as an adviser can help you not only create a comprehensive financial plan with a long-term investment component, but more importantly can help you stay committed to it and implement strategies to help you take advantage of market declines.
+Working with an advisor can be especially advantageous during times of market turmoil, as an advisor can help you not only create a comprehensive financial plan with a long-term investment component, but more importantly can help you stay committed to it and implement strategies to help you take advantage of market declines.

-To identify advisers who are right for you, get started here.
+To identify advisory firms who are right for you, get started here.